 The next step is a hard reset.
 To do this hard reset to your iPhone, hold down the power button and the home button till the iPhone screen turns black.

 Caution: Hard reset is not the idle option to power off the iPhone as it can cause an issue with the software running and it might also cause you to lose some of your data.
+If your iPhone won’t turn off or won’t turn after the reboot, try the next step.

 #3.
 Turn on Assistive Touch and Turn Your iPhone Off Using a Software Power Button